by Santorini Dave • Updated: December 12, 2018

 If you’re a night owl who likes staying close to the action, Roppongi offers Tokyo’s most cosmopolitan yet condensed nightlife, packed with bars, izakaya, and restaurants with everything from yakitori and sushi to pizza and ethnic fare.
 The Shinjuku district is larger and crazier, with strip shows, hostess bars, izakaya, karaoke bars, dance clubs, and live music venues, concentrated mostly in a nightlife district called Kabukicho.
 Nearby is Golden Gai, a maze of narrow streets lined with tiny bars, while farther afield is Shinjuku 2-chome, Asia’s largest gay nightlife district.

-- Best Neighborhood for Food & Restaurants: Ginza
+Best Neighborhood in Tokyo for Food & Restaurants: Ginza

 Ginza is famous for not only high-end shopping but also for its restaurants.
 That’s saying a lot for a country renowned for cuisine, but foodies will find restaurants ranging from deluxe venues offering haute French fare to those specializing in fusion dishes.
 There are also cubby-hole-size izakaya (Japanese-style pubs), sophisticated cocktail lounges and everything in between.
 Ginza is also the place to go for famous shops offering Japanese desserts, sake and other items, not to mention department stores with must-see basement food emporiums.